gavinmcfarland/askeroo/src/plugins/group/README.md

 ### Phased Groups

-Phased groups show all fields but maintain progressive completion:
+Phased groups show only one field at a time:

 ```typescript
 const userInfo = await group(